marcuscaisey/lox/README.md

 print 1 < 2; // prints true
 print "a" > "b"; // prints false print 1 == "1"; // prints false
+print 1 and "a"; // prints a
+print 1 or 2; // prints 1
 print 1, 2; // prints 2
 ```